leonardt/coreir-visualizer/README.md

 Select a file using the "Choose file" menu on the bottom right, this repository contains a set of examples in the `examples/` directory.

+Top left menu shows level in the module hierarchy.
+Top right menu allows you to highlight instances of a specific module type.
+Bottom left menu lets you select different views and layout engines.